LameUser/Copy-Move-Detector/README.md

 4. The basic obstacle in this algorithm is the computational complexity of the matching stage where it is very high because of the big number of key points drawn  out from the image and the matching process amongst them.
 5. As a result, we use the clustering algorithm for clustering the key points depending on their descriptors.
 6. Specifying the data points for every cluster such that the items in the same cluster (as similar as possible), but the items that belong to the diverse clusters are as various as possible.
-7. Every center of the cluster key points, and their close neighbors are matched only to other clusters rather than assembling all the other key points.
+7. Every center of the cluster key points, and their close neighbors are matched only to other clusters rather than assembling all the other key points. <br>

 ![image](https://github.com/LameUser/Copy-Move-Detector/assets/73399578/61076087-b01f-4957-9ab0-3ddbb8003b07)